 For example, you could be part of discussions about health disparities and how infant mortality rates are higher for African-American babies.
 You could observe what’s happening in your local school district around suspension rates for students of color and join efforts to find alternative consequences.
 Or you could work in your school or organization to make sure power is equitably distributed among people of diverse backgrounds.

 However you choose to get involved, one key piece of advice: “Don’t get overwhelmed by the fact that you can’t fix it all,” Edmondson says.

 But it’s not just about stewarding privilege for the benefit of others.
 Christians should also lay down their privileges for the sake of righteousness and justice.

-Just as Jesus emptied Himself to become a human being and save those who believe in Him, believers should release their social advantages, often due to sinful realities like racism and embrace solidarity with the marginalized (Philippians 2:1-8).
+Just as Jesus emptied himself to become a human being, believers should release their privilege and embrace solidarity with the marginalized.
+(Philippians 2:1-8).

 Admittedly, this process can be agonizing for those who have social privileges.
 Learning that people can unintentionally benefit from racism or other forms of oppression can upend one’s perception of the world.
 This is why addressing it must be done in community.

 “It’s not easy for people to experience life getting more complicated or difficult without someone mentoring, teaching or coaching them through it,” Wytsma says.